jan-tee/cycli/FAQ.md

 * Manage devices and zones - creation, assignment of membership, removal...
 * Completely automating common administrative tasks, such as safelisting trusted files

+## Where can I find examples?

+You can find the [CyCLI examples](https://github.com/jan-tee/cycli-examples) on Github.

 ## How do I install the module?

 Run `Install-Module CyCLI` from an administrative Powershell console.
 Once installed, close the console and create your first console entry.